Khurramnaveed3233/M-Language-Functions-Explained-Power-Query-/README.md

 Returns a number value from the given text value, text.

-      Syntax is a Number.FromText(text as nullable text, optional culture as nullable text) as nullable number
+      The syntax is: Number.FromText(text as nullable text, optional culture as nullable text) as nullable number

       text: The textual representation of a number value.
 The representation must be in a common number format, such as "15", "3,423.10", or "5.0E-10".
       culture: An optional culture that controls how text is interpreted (for example, "en-US").